-6.2 Suitable Chimneys
+7.3 Suitable Chimneys

-This stove will provide optimum efficiency and performance when connected to a 6" diameter chimney flue system.
-The connection to a chimney having a diameter of at least 5" (Canada only) or no more than 7" is permitted, if it allows the proper venting of combustion gases and that such application is verified and authorized by a qualified installer.
+This wood insert will provide optimum efficiency and performance when connected to a 6" diameter chimney liner.
+The connection to a chimney having a diameter of at least 5" (Canada only) is permitted if it allows the proper venting of combustion gases and that such application is verified and authorized by a qualified installer.
 Otherwise, the diameter of the flue should be 6".
+The reduction of the liner diameter to less than 6" should only be done if the total height of the masonry chimney is greater than 20 feet.